adolfintel/Windows10-Privacy/README.md

 del /Q /F "%localappdata%\Microsoft\OneDrive\OneDriveStandaloneUpdater.exe"
 ```
 Don't worry if some of these commands fail, it is normal if you never used OneDrive.
-Reboot once again, and reopen the command prompt for the next step.

 ## Removing Telemetry and other unnecessary services
 In the command prompt type the following commands: